codes-org/codes/doc/dev/yaml-config.md

 Each group names its `repetitions` and, under `lps`, the LP types with their per-repetition counts — a direct, validated transcription of a `.conf` `LPGROUPS`.
-There is no network to derive from, so `modelnet_order` and any other knobs come from whatever you put in `params`.
+There is no network to derive from, so `modelnet_order` and any other knobs come from whatever you put in `params`. `params:` follows the same scalar/list/nested-map rules as a `sections:` block (below): a scalar becomes a single-value key, a list a multi-value key, and a nested map a subsection.
 Group and LP-type names are free-form (they match what each model registers).

 **Annotations.** `codes_mapping` lets the same LP type appear more than once in a group under different annotations.
 Write the annotation on the LP-type key as